 Federal code, state code, and Virginia School Boards Association policy set certain requirements for school divisions regarding annual notifications, public hearings, and postings.
-Richmond Public Schools has addressed each of the requirements below for the 2018-2019 school year.

 Acceptable Computer System Use Agreement